metaseed/metaGo/README.md

 ### Metajump: go to any character on screen
 1. type <kbd>Alt</kbd>+<kbd>/</kbd> to tell I want to *go* somewhere.
 (Triger)
-2. type the character(stands for location) on screen, metaGo will show you some codes(candidate locations) encoded with character. (you could hold the <kbd>/</kbd>(configurable) to hide the location decorators, release to show again)
+2. type the characters(stands for the target location) on screen, metaGo will show you some codes(candidate target locations) encoded with character. (you could hold the <kbd>/</kbd>(configurable) to hide the location decorators, release to show again)
-3. type the code characters, you will *go* to that location.
+3. you could continue type characters following the location, or type the code decoration characters, then you will *go* to that location.

 > at any time press <kbd>ESC</kbd> to cancel